floschott/foamquant/docs/source/about.rst

 Overview
 =======

-The package is currently structured in 11 sections:
+The package is currently structured in 11 modules:

 * FoamQuant.Process
 * FoamQuant.FromBinary